GeorginaCarlisle/mini-challenges-coddy/README.md

 # mini-challenges-coddy

-A repository to hold the mini challenges completed while using Coddy.
+A repository to hold a selection of challenges completed while using Coddy.

 ## September Challenges